StreisandEffect/streisand/README.md

 Services Provided
 -----------------
 * L2TP/IPsec using [strongSwan](http://strongswan.org/) and [xl2tpd](http://www.xelerance.com/software/xl2tpd/)
-  * A randomly chosen pre-shared key and password are generated
+  * A randomly chosen pre-shared key and password are generated.
-  * Windows, OS X, Android, and iOS users can all connect using the native VPN support that is built into each operating system without installing any additional software
+  * Windows, OS X, Android, and iOS users can all connect using the native VPN support that is built into each operating system without installing any additional software.
-  * *Note: Streisand does not install L2TP/IPsec on Amazon EC2 servers by default because the instances cannot bind directly to their public IP addresses which makes IPsec routing nearly impossible.*
+  * *Streisand does not install L2TP/IPsec on Amazon EC2 servers by default because the instances cannot bind directly to their public IP addresses which makes IPsec routing nearly impossible.*
 * [OpenSSH](http://www.openssh.com/)
   * An unprivileged forwarding user and SSH keypair are generated for [sshuttle](https://github.com/apenwarr/sshuttle) and SOCKS capabilities.
 Windows and Android SSH tunnels are also supported, and a copy of the keypair is exported in the .ppk format that PuTTY requires.
   * [Tinyproxy](https://banu.com/tinyproxy/) is installed and bound to localhost.
 It can be accessed over an SSH tunnel by programs that do not natively support SOCKS and that require an HTTP proxy, such as Twitter for Android.
 * [OpenVPN](https://openvpn.net/index.php/open-source.html)
-  * Self-contained "unified" .ovpn profiles are generated for easy client configuration using only a single file
+  * Self-contained "unified" .ovpn profiles are generated for easy client configuration using only a single file.
-  * Multiple clients can easily share the same certificates and keys, but five separate sets are generated by default
+  * Multiple clients can easily share the same certificates and keys, but five separate sets are generated by default.
-  * Client DNS resolution is handled via [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to prevent DNS leaks
+  * Client DNS resolution is handled via [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to prevent DNS leaks.
   * TLS Authentication is enabled which helps protect against active probing attacks.
 Traffic that does not have the proper HMAC is simply dropped.
-  * The [Dante](http://www.inet.no/dante/) proxy server is set up as a workaround for a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=947801) in Firefox for Android
+  * The [Dante](http://www.inet.no/dante/) proxy server is set up as a workaround for a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=947801) in Firefox for Android.
 * [Shadowsocks](http://shadowsocks.org/en/index.html)
   * A QR code is generated that allows the Android and iOS clients to be automatically configured by simply taking a picture.
 You can tag '8.8.8.8' on that concrete wall, or you can glue the Shadowsocks instructions and some QR codes to it instead!
 * [Stunnel](https://www.stunnel.org/index.html)